gvwilson/sensibleadventures/nardica/nardica.md

 but the thought of Wales not saying anything if she did made her decide not to.

-Aunt Naggie made curry and tea for dinner.
+Aunt Naggie made noodles for dinner.
-"Just for you," she whispered, placing a steaming mug of sweetened dark tea in front of her foster daughter when Uncle Jack's back was turned and then tucking the jar back into her apron.
+"Just for you," she whispered, spooning a bit of powder onto her foster daughter's serving when Uncle Jack's back was turned and then tucking the jar back into her apron.
 The smell of synthetic coconut milk,